skramm/dtcpp/README.md

 ## Features
 * input dataset format: csv style
  * class values: string or numerical (integer values)
+ * attribute values: only numerical at present
  * class value position: either first or last element of the line
  * field separator character adjustable

+## Recommended tools

+While not mandatory, this software will greatly benefit from some additional standard tools, that are freely available on any OS/architecture:
+* Gnuplot
+* Graphviz

+For those who intent to dive into the code, you will also need (besides a C++14 compiler...):
+* GnuMake
+* Doxygen

 ## Command-line